Our Story

 SoftShox was founded in 2022 to reduce concussion and traumatic brain injuries (TBI) — a mission personal to co-founders Dr. David Camarillo, Dr. Gerry Grant, and Gordon Avery.
-They recognized that today’s helmets use industrial foams and other materials optimized to pass lab tests based on outdated assumptions, not protect athletes in the real world where hits are hard to predict.
-So, they decided to take action, developing a wearable hydraulic pad, the earliest versions of which were developed in David’s lab in Stanford.
 But that’s not where the story begins.

 In 1997, two 18-year old college freshman met on a hot summer day in Princeton, New Jersey at the first day of football practice.
 Both engineering students, David was a linebacker from California and Gordon was a wide receiver from Virginia.
 David would spend the next four years on the Tigers football team, moving to Stanford University after graduation to pursue his PhD and ultimately becoming a tenured professor in the Bioengineering Department.
 Gordon's football career ended after a severe concussion during his sophomore year, moving to the DC-area after graduation to pursue a career in engineering and later business.